 Born in 1984, Kevin Krag graduated in Business Administration in his native city Buenos Aires, Argentina.
 He is based in Miami, where he has worked extensively and developed his identity as an artist and musician.

-Photography helps Kevin Krag to freeze in time he's one of a kind sculptures capturing the spiritual dimension, the vulnerability and mortality of his ephemeral pieces.
-Using ethically sourced archival photography cotton paper integrating another organic and sensual piece to the puzzle, standing the test of time and having the least possible adverse impact on the environment.
+Photography helps Kevin Krag to freeze in time he's one-of-a-kind sculptures capturing the spiritual dimension, vulnerability, and mortality of his ephemeral pieces.
+Using ethically sourced archival photography cotton paper integrates another organic and sensual piece to the puzzle, standing the test of time and having the least possible adverse impact on the environment.